 The House passed an amended version of H.R.
 2576 on May 24, 2016.
-On June 7, 2016, the Senate passed the bill and sent it to the White House for President Obama’s signature, marking the end of a very long and difficult process.
+On June 7, 2016, the Senate passed the bill and on June 22, 2016, President Obama signed it into law, marking the end of a very long and difficult process.
 The final bill gives EPA important new powers to require chemical testing and to take action to restrict priority chemicals.
 The pace will be slow, however, and the bill has other limitations.
 It is important for the public to remain engaged as EPA implements the new reforms.

 - Abbreviated Guide to the Frank R. Lautenberg Chemical Safety for the 21st Century Act

 - Our August 2016 coalition letter recommending the first ten chemicals the EPA should evaluate

 - Our Director’s blog analyzing the May 20 Rules Committee print of H.R.
 2576